shu7bh/liteShell/README.md

 It is a linux shell with basic features.
 It supports most funcitonalities including multiple commands execution and running background and foreground processes.
 Command and directory autocompletion is also supported.

+**New Feature** Auto Suggestions implemented.
+You can use ^f or right arrow key to complete it

 ## Running

 Run the following commands on your terminal